suinleelab/AIControl.jl/README.md

 - samtools: sorting an alinged bam file
 - bedtools: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

-### Installing Julia 1.0
+### 1. Installing Julia 1.0
-Executing the folowing sequence of commands will install julia-1.0.3.
+Run the following sequence of commands will install julia-1.0.3.
 ```
 cd
 wget https://julialang-s3.julialang.org/bin/linux/x64/1.0/julia-1.0.3-linux-x86_64.tar.gz